asu2sh/ims-api/README.md

 - **DELETE** /items/<item_id>/
   - Delete an item by ID.

+## Logging
+The system uses Python's logging module to track errors, API usage, and performance metrics.

+- **Log Levels**: Logs can be configured to output at different levels (`DEBUG`, `INFO`, `WARNING`, `ERROR`).
+- **File Logging**: Logs can be written to a file by modifying the `LOGGING` configuration in Django's `settings.py`.

+## Caching with Redis
+The system uses Redis to cache frequently accessed inventory items, optimizing performance by reducing the number of database queries.

+- **Cache Settings**: Items retrieved via `GET /items/<item_id>/` are cached for 300 seconds by default.
+- **Invalidation**: The cache is automatically invalidated when items are created, updated, or deleted.

 ## Getting Help
 If you encounter any issues or have questions about the API, feel free to open an issue on the [GitHub repository](https://github.com/asu2sh/ims-api/issues).